opnsense/docs/source/manual/how-tos/cellular.rst

 the Huawei modem used in this example the device is ``/dev/cuaU0.0``, other modems might provide the AT interface on another device.

-On HardenedBSD, ``/dev/cuauN`` devices are call-out ports that are used for modems instead of terminals, see section `26.2.1 <https://www.freebsd.org/doc/handbook/serial.html>`_ in the FreeBSD manual.
+On FreeBSD, ``/dev/cuauN`` devices are call-out ports that are used for modems instead of terminals, see section `26.2.1 <https://www.freebsd.org/doc/handbook/serial.html>`_ in the FreeBSD manual.

 The best way to locate the correct port is to send AT commands to it.
 This can be